Finite-time Lyapunov dimension and hidden attractor of the Rabinovich system: Conclusion

-\section{conclusion}
+\section{Conclusion}

-In this report the Rabinovich system, describing the process of interaction between waves in plasma, is considered.
-We show that two analytical-numerical approaches -- numerical continuation method (NCM) and perpetual point method (PPM) are helpful in localization and understanding of the hidden attractor in the Rabinovich system.
-Also it is shown that for some values of parameters hidden Rabinovich attractor can be localized only using NCM.
+In this work the Rabinovich system, describing the process of interaction between waves in plasma, is considered.
+We show that the methods of numerical continuation and perpetual point are helpful in localization and understanding of hidden attractor in the Rabinovich system.
+For the study of dimension of the hidden attractor the notion of the \emph{finite-time Lyapunov dimension} is developed.
+An approach to reliable numerical estimation of the finite-time Lyapunov exponents (see relations \eqref{LEapprox}-\eqref{LEapproxuni}) and finite-time Lyapunov dimension (see relations \eqref{dimLmunest}) is suggested.
+Various numerical estimates of the finite-time Lyapunov dimension for the hidden attractor in the case of multistability are given.